 Second, ISRIB could increase the activity of eIF2B, so that the residual amount not engaged with phospho-eIF2α is sufficient to sustain normal levels of ternary complex.
-Precedence for this possibility derives from studies in macrophages, where engagement of toll-like receptor (TLR) 4 results in activation of the catalytic activity of eIF2B (Woo et al., 2012).
+Precedence for this possibility derives from studies in macrophages, where engagement of toll-like receptor (TLR) 4 results in activation of the catalytic activity of eIF2B (26).
 This activation results from engagement of the TLR-signaling pathway that induces a phosphatase removing a constitutively present inhibitory phosphate from the eIF2B ε-subunit (S539).
-Pathogens utilize this mechanism to circumvent translational attenuation and CHOP production under prolonged stress-inducing conditions (Woo et al., 2009).
-ISRIB did not reduce phosphorylation of S539 in the eIF2B ε-subunit (Figure 3-figure supplement 1), indicating that it does not utilize this particular regulatory phosphorylation to increase GEF activity.
-However, ISRIB may modulate other post-translational modifications that impinge on the activity of eIF2B.
+Pathogens utilize this mechanism to circumvent translational attenuation and CHOP production under prolonged stress-inducing conditions (27).
+ISRIB did not reduce phosphorylation of S539 in the eIF2B ε-subunit (Fig. 3 supplement 1), indicating that it does not utilize this particular regulatory phosphorylation to increase GEF activity.
+However, ISRIB may modulate other posttranslational modifications that impinge on the activity of eIF2B.